 At the risk of offending non-breastfeeders, I’d go so far as to suggest this campaign is designed to actively encourage all mothers to default to breastfeeding, with formula being used as a substitute only when medically required.

-For the record, in my opinion ‘medically required’ covers a wide base, making provision for mental and emotional reasons in addition to physical obstacles to breastfeeding.
+For the record, as far as I’m concerned ‘medically required’ covers a wide base, making provision for mental and emotional reasons in addition to physical obstacles to breastfeeding.

 The Benefits of Improved Breastfeeding Rates